plasticrake/homebridge-tplink-smarthome/README.md

 | LB100, LB110, LB120 | bulb       | On | Not tested |

 ### Custom Characteristics in Eve
 Devices that support energy monitoring (HS110) will have extra characteristics that are viewable in the Eve app.
-Turn this off by setting `addCustomCharacteristics` false;
+Turn this off by setting `addCustomCharacteristics` false

 ![eveplug](https://user-images.githubusercontent.com/1383980/30236344-5ca0e866-94cc-11e7-9cf7-bb5632291082.png)

 ### Accessory Names